snayq/IM_333/README.md

-//This is the read me
+//This is a simple chat-app using the MERN stack